Xi Scorpii

 Xi Scorpii (ξ Sco) is part of a quintuple star system in the constellation Scorpius.
 It was assigned this designation by Bayer, although Ptolemy had catalogued the star in Libra.
 Flamsteed assigned it the designation 51 Librae, but this has fallen out of use since modern constellation boundaries assign the star to Scorpius.

 Nomenclature

 ξ Scorpii (Latinized to Xi Scorpii) is the star's Bayer designation.
 Xi Scorpii has no proper name, though it was erroneously known as Graffias before that name was applied to Beta Scorpii.
 Its Flamsteed designation is 51 Librae.
 When the modern constellation boundaries were drawn, Xi Scorpii was assigned to Scorpius, and the Flamsteed designation fell out of use.

 The five stars of the Xi Scorpii system all have different designations, plus some designations that apply to more than one star.
-Xi Scorpii A, B, and C appear very close together in the sky and are typically grouped under a single multiple star designation, while components D and E are usually grouped under a separate multiple star designation designation.
+Xi Scorpii A, B, and C appear very close together in the sky and are typically grouped under a single multiple star designation, while components D and E are usually grouped under a separate multiple star designation.
 For example, Struve's catalogue of multiple stars includes the pair AB and C as Σ1998 and the pair D and E as Σ1999.